sebastiancarlos/beachpatrol/README.md

     to all your sites.
   - If you want a different profile, use `beachpatrol --profile new-profile-name`
-    - Note: Due to Chromium's limitation, it is not possible to use the in-browser's profile features to switch profiles.
+    - Note: Due to a Chromium's limitation, it is not possible to use the in-browser's profile features to switch profiles.
 However, this might be fixed in the future.
 - Run `beachmsg smoke-test` to run the pre-installed test command, which